 Journal of Chinese Urban Forestry

-Involement in professional society of group leader
+Involvement in professional society of group leader

 Deputy director of Professional Committee of Allelopathy, CSPP

-The Secretary General of the ecological society of Sichuan Province
+The Secretary General of the Ecological Society of Sichuan Province

 Deputy director of Professional Committee of Ecology, Environmental Science Society of Sichuan Province